linuxacademy/cicd-pipeline-train-schedule-jenkins/README.md

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.

 ## Running the app
+## Testing to See if it picks up this change
 You need a Java JDK 7 or later to run the build.
 You can run the build like this:

     ./gradlew build